oskarnp/odin-tracy/README.md

 ### Install dependencies
 * pkg-config
-* glfw3 (glfw-x11)
 * freetype2
 * capstone
+* glfw3 (glfw-x11)
+  * Note!
+Only required if using LEGACY=1 below, otherwise not required and profiler server will use Wayland instead.

 #### Build profiler server
 ```
 cd tracy/profiler/build/unix
-make release
+make release LEGACY=1
 ```
-> NOTE: For tracy > 0.9 add LEGACY=1 to keep using glfw-x11, otherwise it
-  defaults to using Wayland.
+> Note!
+Remove LEGACY=1 above to use Wayland instead of GLFW.

 #### Run profiler server
 ```